SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Sofia/sofia.md

 **Brief description :**

+This robot has 6 legs actuated independently by 6 motors, which allows it to have various kind of movements.

 *presentation video of the simulation showing it in action:*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iQbSaFNWkAE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>